intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-configuration-basics.md

 ![Content lists](unity-configuration-basics/images/content-lists.png)

-To see and edit all content list parameters click on `Edit` icon in `Parameters` column in the content list row:
+To see and edit content list parameters click on `Edit` icon in `Parameters` column in the content list row:

 ![Content lists parameters](unity-configuration-basics/images/content-list-parameters.png)